21 Ridiculously Magical Things to Do in Tallinn in Winter

 Warm up with a steaming mug of glögg.

-If you get cold while walking around a wintery Tallinn, a steaming cup of glögg (the Estonian word for the omnipresent mulled red wine, sold for 2 euros on the streets) will set you right.
+If you get cold while walking around a wintery Tallinn, a steaming cup of glögg (the Estonian word for the omnipresent mulled red wine, sold for 2-3 Euros on the streets) will set you right.

-A cup of glögg is like a delicious warm hug from the inside out — and you can buy a cup virtually anything downtown.
+A cup of glögg is like a delicious warm hug from the inside out — and you can buy a cup virtually anywhere you are walking downtown.

 Visit the lovely Lahemaa National Park and its unique bog.

-For a touch of adventure, you can strap on snowshoes and traverse this fascinating landscape, which promises sheer delight — it’s the closest thing to walking on a natural waterbed you can imagine.
+For a touch of adventure, you can strap on snowshoes (even if there’s no snow!) and traverse this fascinating landscape, which promises sheer delight — it’s the closest thing to walking on a natural waterbed you can imagine.

 This tour departing from Tallinn brings you to Lahemaa with a few stops, including one at the spectacular Jägala Waterfall.